-Whether you sell eBooks in the fitness niche, or online courses on personal finance, there are a lot of valuable lessons that can be learnt and applied from observing what’s working for information product businesses outside of your niche.
+Whether you sell eBooks in the fitness niche or online courses on personal finance, there are a lot of valuable lessons that can be learned and applied from observing what’s working for information product businesses outside of your niche.

 1. Use marketing automation to increase CLV, optimise your sales funnel, and improve contact with customers

-While researching this post, I looked at 14 separate information product businesses that were generate close to or more than $1 million in annual revenue.
+While researching this post, I looked at 14 separate information product businesses that generated close to or more than $1 million in annual revenue.
 Interestingly, there was one thing they all had in common:

-Let’s say you run a website about gardening and someone signs up for your free eBook on a beginner landscape gardening.
+Let’s say you run a website about gardening and someone signs up for your free e-book on beginner landscape gardening.
 Using automation software, that person can automatically be ‘funneled’ into receiving a sequence of emails that educate them on the more advanced landscape gardening techniques.

 If they clicked through on an email upselling a premium product of yours, but they didn’t buy it within 7 days, you could automatically send them a time-limited discount or an email asking what prevented them from buying.